 In the wrong hands, chemical peels can have unfortunate side effects, like painful burning, scarring and resulting dark discoloration, known as post-inflammatory hyperpigmentation.
 That’s why it is important that your dermatologist understands the nuances of chemical peels on a variety of skin types and ethnicities.
 Dr. Rodney will carefully tailor your treatment plan based on your skin type, desired result and desired downtime.

 Chemical peels are a minimally invasive option to solve many skin complaints.
 Dr. Rodney is an expert in chemical peels for all skin types, and is an active member of the International Peeling Society.
-Call or schedule a consultation online at Eternal Dermatology today to discuss your skin issues and learn how a chemical peel can help you.
+Call the office or book online today to discuss your skin issues and learn how a chemical peel can help you.